-Description: This option (mutually exclusive with refPositionsFile sets the reference coordinates to be compared with.
+Description: This option (mutually exclusive with refPositionsFile) sets the reference coordinates to be compared with.
 The list should be as long as the atom group atoms.
-This option is independent from that with the same keyword within the atoms {...} block. - refPositionsFile < (rmsd) Reference coordinates file > Acceptable Values: UNIX filename Description: This option (mutually exclusive with refPositions sets the PDB file name for the reference coordinates to be compared with.
-The format of the PDB file is the same as that provided by refPositionsFile within the atoms {...} block, but is independent from that with the same keyword within the atoms {...} block.
+This option is independent from that with the same keyword within the atoms {...} block. - refPositionsFile < (rmsd) Reference coordinates file > Acceptable Values: UNIX filename

+Description: This option (mutually exclusive with refPositions) sets the PDB file name for the reference coordinates to be compared with.
+The format is the same as that provided by refPositionsFile within an atom group definition, but the two options function independently.
+Note that as a rule, rotateReference and associated keywords should NOT be used within the atom group atoms of an rmsd component.

-- refPositionsCol < (rmsd) PDB column to use > Acceptable Values: X, Y, Z, O or B Default Value: O Description: If refPositionsFile is defined, and the file contains all the atoms in the topology, this option sets which PDB field is used to select the reference coordinates for atoms.
-Otherwise, this field is ignored. - refPositionsColValue < (rmsd) Value in the PDB column > Acceptable Values: positive decimal
+• refPositionsCol < (rmsd) PDB column to use > Acceptable Values: X, Y, Z, O or B refPositionsColValue < (rmsd) Value in the PDB column > Acceptable Values: positive decimal

+Description: If refPositionsFile is defined, and the file contains all the atoms in the topology, this option may be povided to set which PDB field will be used to select the reference coordinates for atoms.